PAMorin/Phylogenonics_extract_locus_alignments/README.md

 ## Executing program

-### Step 1: map locus sequences to a reference genome and generate a bed file for their coordinates.
+### Step 1: Map locus sequences to a reference genome and generate a bed file for their coordinates.
 UCE_map2ref_extract_bed.sh

 **Required inputs:**